qojulia/QuantumCumulants.jl/docs/src/implementation.md

 nothing # hide
 ```

-## Deriving equations and simplification
+## Operator expressions and commutation relations

 The equations of motion of *q*-numbers are determined by evaluating commutators.
-This can be done by using fundamental commutation relations in the term rewriting rules.
+This can be done by using fundamental commutation relations, which are immediately applied whenever operators are combined in an algebraic expression.

 For the quantum harmonic oscillator destruction operator ``a``, we have the canonical commutator